How to Snorkel at Night – A Comprehensive Guide

-Which brings us to our next point: corals look even more magnificent at night.
-While they remained closed up and insignificant during the day, at night they are in full bloom, showing off their bright colors, feeding and releasing eggs and spawning.
+This brings us to our next point: corals look even more magnificent at night.
+While they remained closed up and insignificant during the day, at night they are in full bloom, showing off their bright colors, feeding and releasing eggs, and spawning.

 What about Luminous Water Creatures?